 - Extreme drowsiness

-What Does Heroin Do to the Body In the Long-Term?
+How Does Heroin Affect the Body In the Long-Term?

 Heroin has a devastating impact on several of the organs in your body.
 Repeated heroin use can cause major damage to your lungs over time.
 In fact, lung diseases are quite common for heroin users.
 While you might feel relaxed and at peace on heroin, your body is suffering behind the scenes.